EconLearn

 Lorenz Curve vs Gini Coefficient

 Lorenz Curve and Gini Coefficient are two Market Failure & Government concepts in AP Economics that students often mix up.
-In short: lorenz curve is the Lorenz curve is a graphical representation of income or wealth distribution within a population, comparing actual distribution to perfect equality.
-Meanwhile, gini coefficient is the Gini coefficient is a numerical measure of income or wealth inequality ranging from 0 (perfect equality) to 1 (perfect inequality).
+The Lorenz curve is a graphical representation of income or wealth distribution within a population, comparing actual distribution to perfect equality.
+The Gini coefficient is a numerical measure of income or wealth inequality ranging from 0 (perfect equality) to 1 (perfect inequality).
 Here is how they compare side by side.

 Lorenz Curve